verrazzano/docs/content/en/docs/reference/API/Multicluster/MultiClusterComponent.md

 weight: 2
 draft: false
 ---
 The MultiClusterComponent custom resource is used to distribute `core.oam.dev/v1alpha2/Component` resources in a multicluster environment.
-Here is a sample MultiClusterComponent that specifies a OAM component resource to create on the cluster named `managed1`.
+Here is a sample MultiClusterComponent that specifies a OAM Component resource to create on the cluster named `managed1`.
 To deploy an example application that demonstrates a MultiClusterComponent, see [Multicluster Hello World Helidon]({{< relref "/docs/samples/multicluster/hello-helidon/" >}}).

 ```
 apiVersion: clusters.verrazzano.io/v1alpha1